Monthly Bird Language Club

 Each meeting will include a brief introduction to bird language followed by a group bird sit, collaborative debrief, and a bird walk focusing on listening, observations, and questioning to lead to deeper learning.
 Beginning and experienced birders welcome!

 Bird Language Club is FREE!
 There is no registration process; just show up.
 We will meet in any weather except for snow/ice.
 Bring what you need to be comfortable outside all morning, including water, snacks, notebook & pencil (write-in-rain is ideal), sit-pad, binoculars if you have them, and layers/footwear appropriate for the weather and walking/sitting off-trail in muddy/wet areas.
-Class runs from 8am – 11am, but please arrive by 7:45 to get oriented.
+Class runs from 8am – 11am, but feel free to arrive by 7:50 to get oriented.
 Please carpool if possible; parking is limited!

 Bird Language club is geared towards adults and mature teens, though all ages and families are welcome.
 Minors must be accompanied by an adult.